explodinggradients/ragas/docs/getstarted/evaluation.md

 Ragas provides several metrics to evaluate various aspects of your RAG systems:

 1. Retriever: Offers `context_precision` and `context_recall` that measure the performance of your retrieval system.
-2. Generator (LLM): Provides `faithfulness` that measures hallucinations and `answer_relevancy` that measures how on point the answers are to the question.
+2. Generator (LLM): Provides `faithfulness` that measures hallucinations and `answer_relevancy` that measures how relevant the answers are to the question.

 There are numerous other metrics available in Ragas, check the [metrics guide](ragas-metrics) to learn more.